Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Liveness and Pruning
 =====================

 A node FOL must be prunable if only to function correctly on a node without persistent storage.
 At the same time, a variety of sub-systems both from M0 core and outside of it, might want to refer to FOL records.
 To make pruning possible and flexible, each FOL record is augmented with a reference counter, counting all outstanding references to the record.
-A record can be pruned if its reference counter drops to 0 together with reference counters of all earlier (in lsn sense) unpruned records in the fol.
+A record can be pruned if its reference counter drops to 0 together with reference counters of all earlier (in lsn sense) unpruned records in the FOL.

 Conformance
 =============

 - [R.FOL.EVERY-NODE]: on nodes with persistent storage, M0 core runs in the user space and the FOL is stored in a data-base table.
-On a node without persistent storage, or M0 core runs in the kernel space, the fol is stored in memory-only index.
+On a node without persistent storage, or M0 core runs in the kernel space, the FOL is stored in memory-only index.
 Data-base and memory-only index provide the same external interface, making FOL code portable;

 - [R.FOL.LOCAL-TXN]: request handler inserts a record into FOL table in the context of the same transaction where update is executed.
 This guarantees WAL property of FOL;